MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/mobile-plans-prepaid-experience.md

 ---
-title: DYNAMO prepaid experience
+title: Mobile Plans prepaid experience
-description: This topic describes the optional prepaid experience for the DYNAMO program. ms.assetid: 908AB4DE-A4C8-4758-9632-F7F7381FF737
+description: This topic describes the optional prepaid experience for the Mobile Plans program. ms.assetid: 908AB4DE-A4C8-4758-9632-F7F7381FF737
 keywords:
-- Windows DYNAMO prepaid experience, DYNAMO prepaid experience mobile operators ms.author: windowsdriverdev ms.date: 01/04/2018 ms.topic: article
+- Windows Mobile Plans prepaid experience, Mobile Plans prepaid experience mobile operators ms.author: windowsdriverdev ms.date: 09/17/2018 ms.topic: article ms.prod: windows-hardware ms.technology: windows-devices
-ms.prod: windows-hardware
-ms.technology: windows-devices
 ---

-# DYNAMO prepaid experience
+# Mobile Plans prepaid experience

-Enabling support for an enhanced prepaid experience is optional for mobile operators who onboard with DYNAMO.
+Enabling support for an enhanced prepaid experience is optional for mobile operators who onboard with Mobile Plans.
 This topic describes incremental changes to the primary postpaid experience described in the other topics in this section, focusing on the differences needed to light up the prepaid scenario.

 ## Overview